Andrew Umeed

 Andrew Robert Isaac Umeed (born 19 April 1996) is a Scottish first-class cricketer.

+Career

 He made his first-class debut in the 2015–17 ICC Intercontinental Cup against Afghanistan in June 2015.
 He made his List A debut for Warwickshire against the West Indies A team in a tri-series warm-up match on 17 June 2018.
 In July 2022, Umeed became the first graduate of the South Asian Cricket Academy to sign a multi-year contract with a county side, after signing with Somerset until the end of 2023.